You can follow the IBMS via Facebook, Twitter, LinkedIn and newsletter.

 The most obvious benefits for employers and organisations that actively encourage participation in CPD are:

-Further information is available in the CPD portfolio or by contacting the CPD Department.
+Further information is available in the CPD portfolio or by contacting the Education Department.